fsdp15/Space-Owner---Space-Invaders-Intel-8080-Emulator/README.md

 ## Minimal Path to Awesome

-To run it, just browse the "Space Owner Executable" folder and double-click on Space Owner Emulator.exe.
+To run it, just browse the ConsoleApp1/"Space Owner Executable" folder and double-click on Space Owner Emulator.exe.
 The ROM is already included.

 ![Tab Personal SSO QuickstartGif](GitAssets/SpaceOwner.gif)